ACEP ID:

 View the complete transmittals:

-Do the Teaching Physician Guidelines apply to medical students, interns, residents, and fellows?
+1. Do the Teaching Physician Guidelines apply to medical students, interns, residents, and fellows?

 The Teaching Physician Guidelines apply to the care provided by interns, residents, and fellows ("residents").
 Transmittal 1780 states that, "resident means an individual who participates in an approved graduate medical education (GME) program or a physician who is not in an approved GME program but who is authorized to practice only in a hospital setting.
 The term includes interns and fellows in GME programs recognized as approved for purposes of direct GME payments made by the fiscal intermediary.
 Receiving a staff or faculty appointment or participating in a fellowship does not by itself alter the status of 'resident.'
-Additionally, this status remains unaffected regardless of whether a hospital includes the physician in its full time equivalency count of residents."
+Additionally, this status remains unaffected regardless of whether a hospital includes the physician in its full-time equivalency count of residents."
 Certain fellows may not meet the definition of a 'resident' in Transmittal 1780 and may be eligible to perform, document, and bill for services without additional oversight.

-A medical student is never considered to be an intern or resident and no service furnished by a medical student qualifies as a billable service under Medicare.
-However, as of 5-31-18 teaching physicians can now review and verify medical student documentation.
+A medical student is never considered to be an intern or resident, and no service furnished by a medical student qualifies as a billable service under Medicare.
+However, as of 5-31-2018, teaching physicians can now review and verify medical student documentation.
 In addition, as of 1-1-2020 teaching physicians and Advanced Practice Providers (APP’s) can now review and verify Physician Assistant (PA) and Nurse Practitioner (NP) student documentation as well.
 See FAQ’s 12-16 for additional student performance and documentation guidance.
 The reader is reminded that certain states may have regulations and other payer guidelines concerning students.

-Do the Teaching Physician guidelines apply to residents or fellows “moonlighting” at another hospital?
+2. Do the Teaching Physician guidelines apply to residents or fellows “moonlighting” at another hospital?

 No. If a resident or fellow is “moonlighting” at a hospital that is not part of their graduate medical education, and they are working as a fully licensed physician in the state, then they are in essence working as an attending physician.
 Providers are encouraged to check local payer and state regulations.

-What is the basic requirement in order for the teaching physician to bill Medicare Part B for E/M service reimbursement?
+3. What is the basic requirement in order for the teaching physician to bill Medicare Part B for E/M service reimbursement?

-What are the basic documentation guidelines that the teaching physician must follow in order for his or her E/M services to be recognized by Medicare?
+4. What are the basic documentation guidelines that the teaching physician must follow in order for his or her E/M services to be recognized by Medicare?

 For purposes of payment, the teaching physician must at a minimum sign and date documentation prepared by a resident, nurse or student.
 The presence and participation of the teaching physician in the management of the patient must be documented.